 To accept the givens of our personal existence and to act responsibly, to act purposefully, in trust, this is to achieve and to experience a state of grace, a graceful being.
 Yet I have not known anyone who has lived grace-fully who has not struggled to live in that way, struggled to learn from pain that has no meaning, and borne the cost of letting go and letting be.

 But, I assure you, there is grace.
 I have felt it at times engulf me, restore me, and bless me with a passing vision of harmony and balance.
 I do not believe that grace is a gift imposed on us from above.
 I believe that grace is a standing invitation, the universe outstretched as a hand we beat against until we are finally able to rest into it."

-Edward Frost (Unitarian Universalist minister) from "Amazing Grace" an article in Quest (July/August, 2008), a Church of the Larger Fellowship publication.
+Edward Frost (Unitarian Universalist minister) from "Amazing Grace," an article from the blog, Frostings.